History of INPA

 INPA was founded in 2007, following a meeting at the World Physiotherapy 2007 conference in, Vancouver, Canada.
 It was formed from a core group of neurologic physiotherapists from Australia, Canada, Netherlands, UK, USA.

-Mary Solomon (Canada) led the submission to become an official sub group of World Physiotherapy.
+Mary Solomon (Canada) led the submission to become an official subgroup of World Physiotherapy.
 INPA was approved as a subgroup of World Physiotherapy at the 17th General Meeting of World Physiotherapy, in Amsterdam (2011).

 2020-2023

-Dues were collected for the first time in 2020.
-INPA hired their first Executive Director (Ingrid duToit) in 2022.
-At the INPA General Meeting in 2023 the member states voted to approve a new constitution, become incorporated and make the Vestibular and Movement Disorders SIGs a permanent part of the organization.
+Membership dues were collected for the first time in 2020.
+INPA hired their first Executive Director (Ingrid du Toit) in 2022.
+At the INPA General Meeting in 2023, the member states voted to approve a new Constitution, to become incorporated, and to make the Vestibular and Movement Disorders SIGs a permanent part of the organization.

 Leaders